LiteObject/CUDA-Image-Processing-App/cuda-basics.md

 ## Introduction to CUDA

-CUDA (Compute Unified Device Architecture) is a parallel computing platform and programming model developed by NVIDIA.
-It allows developers to use NVIDIA GPUs for general-purpose computing, not just graphics rendering.
+CUDA (Compute Unified Device Architecture) is a parallel computing platform and programming model developed by NVIDIA. **It allows developers to use NVIDIA GPUs for general-purpose computing, not just graphics rendering**.
 This guide covers the fundamental concepts you need to understand CUDA programming.

 ## Why Use CUDA?